UNLV-Libraries/ArchivesSpace-authority-project/unlv_ead_exporter/README.md

      # the list
      AppConfig[:plugins] = ['local', 'other_plugins', 'unlv_ead_exporter']

-	 Copy the stylesheets to your own stylesheets folder, and add
+	 Copy the stylesheets to your own stylesheets folder under:

 	 location_of_archivesspace/stylesheets